Skip to Content

 Some of the links in this post may be affiliate links.

 You may be wondering what to do with your orchid when the flowers have withered and died.
-Your beautiful blooming orchid that you purchased will bloom again for you if you follow a few simple steps that are outlined below!
+Your beautiful blooming orchid that you purchased will bloom again for you if you follow a few simple steps that are outlined below.

 You really have 3 total options to figure out what to do with your orchid after the flowers fall off.
+The 3 options involve what to do with the old flower stalk.
+I have photo illustrations for these below so keep reading.

 How Long Do Orchids Bloom?

 It depends on the individual orchid, but most moth orchids or Phalaenopsis will grow a new flower spike about once a year.
+Although most will only grow one new flower spike per year, that spike can be in bloom for a good 3-5 months!

 After all the orchid flowers have all fallen off, you have 3 main options to get your Phalaenopsis to flower again.